97 Toyota 4Runner Specs and Value Guide 2026

 How much is a 1997 Toyota worth?

-One dollar in 1997 equals roughly about two dollars today, depending on inflation calculations.
+One thousand dollars in 1997 is roughly equal to about two thousand dollars today.
+The exact value can change slightly depending on inflation calculations.